ubirch/ubirch-protocol-python/examples/EXAMPLES.md

 By default, only UUIDs und public keys (verifying keys) will be displayed.
 Displaying of private keys (signing keys) can be enabled by passing `-s true`.

 ### Registering a public key
-To enable the uBirch backend to verify a UPP, it needs to know the corresponding verifying key.
+To enable the uBirch backend to verify an UPP, it needs to know the corresponding verifying key.
 Therefore, the device needs to send this key to the backend, before starting to send UPPs, which are supposed to be verified and anchored.
 Registering a verifying key is done by sending a special kind of UPP containing this key.
 This can be done by using two scripts:
 ```
 upp-creator.py
 upp-sender.py
 ```
-Both of these scripts will be explained in more detail in [Creating a UPP](#creating-a-upp) and [Sending a UPP](#sending-a-upp).
+Both of these scripts will be explained in more detail in [Creating an UPP](#creating-a-upp) and [Sending an UPP](#sending-a-upp).
 To generate a _Public Key Registration UPP_ this command can be used:
 ```
 $ python upp-creator.py -t 1 --ks devices.jks --kspwd keystore --keyreg true --output keyreg_upp.bin f5ded8a3-d462-41c4-a8dc-af3fd072a217 none